 - A. All new uses or structures or exterior alterations of existing structures in the CD-R2 zone shall comply with the following: - 1.
 The developer shall be required to gain approval from the planning commission during a plan review in public session regarding the siting and design of the structure and all other requirements of this title.
 The approval or denial of a proposed land use resulting from this review will occur as a limited land use decision and shall require notice to property owners in the notice area (see Section 17.120.070). - 2.
 Siting of structures should minimize negative impacts on the views of the ocean or river of existing structures on abutting lots.
-Protection of views from vacant buildingsites should also be taken into consideration.
-Where topography permits, new structures should be built in line with other existing structures and not extend farther out into those view-scapes. - B. Plans shall be reviewed to assess the possible presence of any geologic hazard.
-If any part of the subject lot is in an area designated as a moderate or severe hazard area on the Bandon Bluff Inventory Natural Hazards Map or if any geologic hazard is suspected, the planning commission shall require a report to be supplied by the developer which satisfactorily evaluates the degree of hazard present and recommend appropriate precautions to avoid endangering life and property and minimize erosion.
-The burden of proof is on the landowner to show that it is safe to build.
+Protection of views from vacant building sites should also be taken into consideration.
+Where topography permits, new structures should be built in line with other existing structures and

-- 1. The following identifies the reports which may be required: - a.
-Soils Report.
-This report shall include data regarding the nature, distribution and strength of existing soils, conclusions and recommendations for grading, design criteria for corrective measures, and options and recommendations covering the carrying capabilities of the sites to be developed in a manner imposing the minimum variance from the natural conditions.
-The investigation and report shall be prepared by a professional civil engineer currently registered in the state of Oregon. - b.
-Geology Report.
-This report shall include an adequate description, as defined by the city manager or designate, of the geology of the site, conclusions and recommendations regarding the effect of geologic conditions in the proposed development, and opinions and recommendations as to the carrying capabilities of the sites to be developed.
-The investigation and report shall be prepared by a professional geologist currently registered in the state of Oregon. - c.
-Hydrology Report.
-This report shall include an adequate description, as defined by the city manager or designate, of the hydrology of the site, conclusions and recommendations regarding the effect of hydrologic conditions on the proposed development, and options and recommendations covering the carrying capabilities of the sites to be developed.
-The investigation and report shall be prepared by a professional civil engineer currently registered in the state of Oregon. - 2.
-The planning commission may waive any of these reports if it decides that they are irrelevant to the site. - C. It shall be the responsibility of the developer to reestablish any vegetation that is removed, displaced or damaged on or near any bluff area in construction or site preparation.
+- B. It shall be the responsibility of the developer to reestablish any vegetation that is removed, displaced or damaged on or near any bluff area in construction or site preparation.
 Such reestablishment shall begin as soon as possible after the aforementioned activity is complete.
-If the reestablishment is not started immediately, the city manager or designate shall require a bond in a sufficient amount to cover the costs of such reestablishment of vegetation. - D. Minor modifications to existing structures, such as entryways, decks, porches, windows, fences, and changes due to normal maintenance or emergency repairs, may be administratively approved provided the modifications do not occur in a hazard area, do not impact view from adjoining areas and are consistent with all other provisions of this title. - E. Metal-sided buildings are prohibited in the CD-R2 zone. - F. All homes in the CD-R2 zone, including but not limited to conventionally constructed homes and manufactured homes shall utilize at least eight of the following design features (at least 4 design features required must be integrated on a face of the dwelling) - 1.
+If the reestablishment is not started immediately, the city manager or designate shall require a bond in a sufficient amount to cover the costs of such reestablishment of vegetation. - C. Minor modifications to existing structures, such as entryways, decks, porches, windows, fences, and changes due to normal maintenance or emergency repairs, may be administratively approved provided the modifications do not occur in a hazard area, do not impact view from adjoining areas and are consistent with all other provisions of this title. - D. Metal-sided buildings are prohibited in the CD-R2 zone. - E. All homes in the CD-R2 zone, including but not limited to conventionally constructed homes and manufactured homes shall utilize at least eight of the following design features (at least 4 design features required must be integrated on a face of the dwelling) - 1.
 Garage or constructed with finish materials matching the residence; - 2.
 Roof with a pitch at or greater than 3/12; - 3.
-Hip Roof; - 4.
-Gables; - 5.
+Hip Roof; - Gables; - 5.
 Mullioned windows; - 6.
-Eaves with a minimum projection of twelve inches;

-- 7. Tile or architectural grade shingles;

-- 8. Dormers;

-- 9. Offsets on the building face of at least two feet;

-- 10. Cupolas

-- 11. Covered porch a minimum of 25 square feet;

-- 12. Recessed entry area a minimum of three feet;

-- 13. Pillars or posts decorative in nature;

-- 14. Bay windows;

-- 15. Window shutters;

-- 16. Clerestory windows;

-- 17. Horizontal lap siding on 100% of the exterior, cedar shake or shingle siding on 100% of the exterior, or combination of cedar shake or shingle siding or lap siding with stone.
+Eaves with a minimum projection of twelve inches; - 7.
+Tile or architectural grade shingles; - 8.
+Dormers: - 9.
+Offsets on the building face of at least two feet; - 10.
+Cupolas - 11.
+Covered porch a minimum of 25 square feet; - 12.
+Recessed entry area a minimum of three feet: - 13.
+Pillars or posts decorative in nature; - 14.
+Bay windows; - 15.
+Window shutters; - 16.
+Clerestory windows; - 17.
+Horizontal lap siding on 100% of the exterior, cedar shake or shingle siding on 100% of the exterior, or combination of cedar shake or shingle siding or lap siding with stone.

-- 17.36.050 Signs.